 An Overview of Optical Interconnect Technology

-Optical interconnects use optical fiber cables to transmit data at the speed of light, enabling faster and more efficient data transfer.
+Optical interconnects use optical fibre cables to transmit data at the speed of light, enabling faster and more efficient data transfer.
 This blog will provide an overview of optical interconnect technology, its advantages, and its applications.

 What is Optical Interconnect Technology?